 - Weight is too heavy

-When we’re talking about knee valgus, it’s your ability to coordinate your hip, knee, and ankle in order to keep your knees in line with your foot.
+When we’re talking about knee valgus, you can coordinate your hip, knee, and ankle to keep your knees in line with your foot.

 Often, coordination problems exist because you simply haven’t mastered a specific motor pattern yet.